 Companies employing more than 499 workers took on 11,000 workers.
 Medium-sized businesses, with 50 to 499 employees, added 72,000 and small companies increased payrolls by 93,000, ADP said.

 A Labor Department report due tomorrow may show that private payrolls rose by 100,000 in June and unemployment stayed at 8.2 percent, economists projected.

 The ADP report is based on data from businesses with a total of more than 21 million workers on payrolls.
 Macroeconomic Advisers LLC in St. Louis produces the data with ADP.

-Used-vehicle seller Carmax Inc. (KMX) is among companies feeling the pinch of limited income growth and a jobless rate that’s exceeded 8 percent for 40 straight months.
+Used-vehicle seller Carmax Inc. (KMX:US) is among companies feeling the pinch of limited income growth and a jobless rate that’s exceeded 8 percent for 40 straight months.

 “The weak economy and high unemployment rate continues to be a drag on the consumer,” Thomas Folliard, chief executive officer at CarMax, a Richmond, Virginia-based used-vehicle retailer, said on a conference call with analysts on June 21.